- STDs often go undiagnosed because symptoms aren’t always present.

-Just because a sore has healed does not mean the infection has gone away.
+Just because a sore has healed doesn’t mean the infection has gone away.
 An infection like herpes is lifelong.
-From the patient’s perspective, there are “flare-ups,” followed by asymptomatic periods, but once infected, the virus is present in the body at all times.
+Once you become infected, the virus is present in your body at all times.

 Pelvic pain can be a sign of a number of conditions.
-If the pain is unusual or intense, it’s a good idea to discuss it with a physician.
+If the pain is unusual or intense, it’s a good idea to discuss it with your doctor.

-Many causes of pelvic pain are not related to STDs.
-However, one cause of severe pelvic pain in women is pelvic inflammatory disease (PID).
-PID occurs when asymptomatic STDs have gone untreated.
+Many causes of pelvic pain aren’t related to STDs.
+However, one cause of severe pelvic pain in women is pelvic inflammatory disease (PID), which occurs when asymptomatic STDs have gone untreated.
 Bacteria ascend into the uterus and abdomen.
 There, infection causes inflammation and scarring.
 This can be extremely painful and, in rare cases, fatal.
 PID is one of the leading causes of preventable infertility in women.

 STDs are infections.
-Just like other infections, they can cause many non-specific symptoms.
-Non-specific symptoms are symptoms that can be caused by a number of illnesses.
-They are a sign of your body’s response to an infection.
-Non-specific symptoms that can be caused by STDs and related conditions include:
+Just like other infections, they can cause many nonspecific symptoms, which are symptoms that can be caused by a number of illnesses.
+They indicate that your body is responding to an infection.
+Nonspecific symptoms that can occur due to STDs and related conditions include:

 - weight loss

-On their own, these symptoms will not cause your doctor to suspect an STD.
+On their own, these symptoms will not cause your doctor to suspect you have an STD.
 If you think you are at risk for an STD, tell your doctor.

-Many STD symptoms can be mistaken for those of other conditions.
-You cannot diagnose these symptoms yourself.
-Even doctors need tests to figure out if you have an STD, another infectious disease, or a different condition altogether.
+Doctors need to perform tests to figure out if you have an STD, another infectious disease, or a different condition altogether.
 It’s important to visit your doctor as soon as you have symptoms.
-Early diagnosis means earlier treatment and less risk for complications.
+Early diagnosis means you can get treatment earlier and you have less risk of complications.

 Another reason to visit your doctor as soon as you have symptoms is that it’s easier to diagnose many STDs when symptoms are present.
-Sometimes symptoms will go away, but that does not mean the STD has been cured.
-Dormant STDs are still present and symptoms can return.
+Symptoms can sometimes go away, but that doesn’t mean the STD has been cured.
+The STD can still be present and symptoms can return.